Akatsuki667/holbertonschool-web_front_end/html_advanced/README.md

     - create an anchor to `latest_news` with the text `Latest news`
     - create an anchor to `testimonials` with the text `Testimonials`
     - create an anchor to `contact` with the text `Contact`

+# 21. Add social media links
+- Copy the content of `20-index.html` into `21-index.html`
+- in the `div` in the `footer`
+    - remove any text you have
+    - create a link to `https://www.facebook.com/HolbertonSchool/` with the text Facebook
+    - create a link to `https://twitter.com/holbertonschool` with the text Twitter
+    - create a link to `https://www.instagram.com/holbertonschool/` with the text Instagram